pixmusix/OSCSoundTrigger/README.md

 ## Getting Started

 #### Edit the config.json file to a IP4 and port of your preference.
 WARNING : Please put your personal configuration into a .gitignore file.
-Pull requests with updates to the config.json will be rejected.
 ```json
 {"network": {"address": "MY_ADDRESS","port": "MY_PORT"},
 	"server_name": "MY_SERVER"}